jarusll/the-logs/index.md

 Whenever a merge error happens, my GitJournal breaks.
 It happened today and I couldn't write from phone.

-I read today, alot.
+I read today, a lot.
 I am halfway through the testing book.
 I also looked that `Players Handbook` for DND.
 I like where I am headed as a dev.
 Docker then testing.

 My cat is pregnant.
 Lets hope they make it this time.